-- employee awareness: all employees are responsible for ensuring compliance with applicable laws, regulations and policies in their daily duties at all times as well as for escalating any actual or suspected compliance breach; - reporting concerns process: The SCOR Group has established a process to allow employees and third parties to make good faith reports of suspected or actual misconduct on certain practices or actions that are believed to be inappropriate, unethical or illegal, as set out in more detail in the SCOR Group Policy on Reporting Concerns.
-SCOR is committed to investigate such allegations in a confidential and comprehensive manner and ensures that any person at the origin or otherwise concerned with the investigation will not be retaliated against; - controls as part of ICS procedures; - cross-reviews, whereby an operational team operating in a different region from the entity subject to the review performs, checks and reviews compliance-related topics; - audits conducted by Group Internal Audit;
+- reporting concerns process: The SCOR Group has established a process to allow employees and third parties to make good faith reports of suspected or actual misconduct on certain practices or actions that are believed to be inappropriate, unethical or illegal, as set out in more detail in the SCOR Group Policy on Reporting Concerns.
+SCOR is committed to investigate such allegations in a confidential and comprehensive manner and ensures that any person at the origin or otherwise concerned with the investigation will not be retaliated against; - controls as part of ICS procedures; - cross-reviews, whereby an operational team operating in a different region from the entity subject to the review performs, checks and reviews compliance-related topics; - audits conducted by Group Internal Audit; - audits by external auditors (e.g. accounting and tax); - operational loss events; - complaints or litigation initiated by third parties against SCOR.